 UConn’s student-athletes are often lauded for their on-field or on-court achievements, but there’s an equally important – often unseen – dimension to the student-athlete.
 UConn Today’s Student-Athlete Strong series highlights the academic prowess of selected high-achieving student-athletes and provides an inside look at their lives beyond their sport.

-Area of study: Nursing
+Area of study: Communication

 Anticipated graduation: May 2019

 What are some of your academic achievements at UConn?

 I have made the Dean’s List all of my academic years of college.
 And I have been accepted into the College of Liberal Arts and Sciences, Department of Communications.
 I hope to have a career in public relations, more specifically writing for major companies or businesses.